microsoft/Dynamics365Commerce.InStore/src/StoreCommerceSamples/PosExtensionSamples/Pos/Create/Dialogs/BarcodeMsrDialog/readme.md

 ![Demo](./Demo.gif)

 ## Running the sample
-- Open the solution in Visual Studio 2022
+- Open the solution in Visual Studio 2026
 - Restore the nuget packages for the solution
 - Build the solution
-- Follow the steps outlined [here](https://docs.microsoft.com/en-us/dynamics365/commerce/dev-itpro/pos-extension/debug-pos-extension#run-and-debug-cloud-pos) on how to debug extensions
+- Follow the steps outlined [here](https://learn.microsoft.com/dynamics365/commerce/dev-itpro/pos-extension/debug-pos-extension#run-and-debug-cloud-pos) on how to debug extensions
-- Sign in to Cloud POS
+- Sign in to Store Commerce for Web
 - Navigate to the fulfillment line view and click the "Scan and Select Product" app bar button

 ## APIs and extension points used